Whitesheep18/kidsndogs/reports/README.md

 > *experiments.*
 > Answer:

 We initiated the project using the cookiecutter structure as a foundation.
-We filled different files such as 'make_dataset.py' file in the src/data/ folder and the 'model.py', 'predict_model.py' and 'train_model.py' files in the src/models folder have been completed, contributing to the overall project setup.
-Additional folders such as '.github', '.dvc', 'conf' and 'wandb' have been incorporated. '.github' handles unittesting and workflows, '.dvc' outlines the configuration for dvc and data push/pull operations, while 'conf' manages the configuration files essential for project execution.
-Dockerfiles and YAML files have been created, facilitating Vertex AI runs with a main.py inference file located in the root directory.
+We filled different files such as 'make_dataset.py' file in the knd/data/ folder and the `model.py`, `predict_model.py` and `train_model.py` files in the knd/models folder have been completed, contributing to the overall project setup.
+Additional folders such as `.github`, `.dvc`, `configs` and `wandb` have been incorporated. `.github` handles unittesting and workflows, `.dvc` outlines the configuration for dvc and data push/pull operations, while `configs` manages the configuration files essential for project execution.
 We did not fill out the notebooks folder, which was removed since jupyter notebooks were not used for this project.
 We added a dockerfiles folder that includes the dockerfiles needed to build images for training and inference of the model.
-We did not use the src/visualizations folder since wandb was used for visualizing results.
+We did not use the knd/visualizations folder since wandb was used for visualizing results.

 ### Question 6